How Financial Business Intelligence Guides CFOs Towards More Productive Finance Departments

 Tableau

 Tableau is owned by Salesforce, connects to 150+ data sources, costs $15+ per user per month and is excelent at data visualization.
+In addition to its visualization strengths, Tableau offers robust data integration capabilities, allowing organizations to consolidate financial data from multiple sources.
+This integration helps maintain data accuracy in financial reporting by supporting data validation and cleansing processes.

 Some Tableau licenses cost closer to $70 per user per month so generally you pay a bit more for Tableau.
 You primarily pay for more advanced data visualization capabilities as Tableau offers more ways to chart types and ways to customize them.